Picard groups and duality for Real Morava $E$-theories: The Gross--Hopkins dual of EnhC2 - second proof

 All the differentials are determined via multiplicative structures by the differentials

-\end{prop} This will be the starting point to compute $k=1$ case of the following theorem, which we will prove in this section.
+\end{cor} \begin{rem} The element $u^2$ coincides with the square of $u$ where $u \in (E_n)_2$. \end{rem} \begin{rem} The previous two computations show that $E_n^{tC_2} \simeq \ast$.
+As noted previously, this is also a consequence of the fact that $E_n^{hC_2} \to E_n$ is a faithful Galois extension \cite[Prop.~3.6]{hms_pic}. \end{rem} This will be our starting point to compute the $C_2$-Tate spectral sequence for $E_n/2^\infty = E_n/I_1^\infty$, which is the $k=1$ case of the main theorem in this section (\Cref{inductive}, computing the Tate SS for $E_n/I_k^\infty$).
 We make the convention $u_n=1$ so that the differentials can be described as